 -Pain or clicking in jaw

 If you have questions about how often you should get a dental check-up, call Dr. David S. Peterson for more information.
-Please contact The Dental Studio to make an appointment at: 801-758-0985, or come by our office in Salt Lake City, Utah.
+Please contact The Dental Studio to make an appointment at: 801-758-0985, or come by our office in Sandy, Utah.